Contact Us for a Free Consultation (213) 542-0979

 Domestic violence cases are subject to strict legislation by our government.
 This means that certain mandatory minimum sentences have been established for such cases, underscoring the serious legal consequences involved.

-Despite the extreme measures taken due to political pressure and other factors, a skilled criminal defense attorney can still play a crucial role in mitigating the severity of a domestic violence case, offering hope for a less severe outcome.
+Despite the stringent legislation and other factors, a skilled criminal defense attorney can still play a crucial role in mitigating the severity of a domestic violence case.
+This offers hope for a less severe outcome, providing reassurance to the accused and their families.

 For example, a person has to do a 52-week domestic violence course.
 That's once a week for one year, and you cannot escape that when it comes to these cases.
-Also, they're typically going to put you on three years of misdemeanor probation, which basically means you can't get in trouble for those three years, or you would violate your probation.
+Additionally, they will typically place you on three years of misdemeanor probation, which essentially means you can't get into trouble for those three years, or you will violate your probation.

 You also have that ten-year gun ban where you're not allowed to have a gun for ten years when it comes to your domestic violence cases.